 To study another language and culture is to gain an especially rich preparation for the future.
-Second language/cultural learning is an essential requisite for life as a citizen in the ever-growing local, national and world communities.
+Studying a World Language and its cultural influences enhances one’s personal education in many ways.
+Students who study a second language and culture have a powerful foundation for successful communication in the ever-growing local, national and world communities.

 The Pennsylvania State Board of Education, in the Pennsylvania Code (22 Pa.
 Code § 4.25), has set forth the following requirements for the teaching of world languages: